 You need a plan in place to build lists from existing databases, leverage real estate data sources, and optimize your website to capture visitors as leads.

 Commercial prospecting relies not only on the quality of your marketing materials but on your ability to provide valuable information to visitors on your website.
 Quality matters, but volume is necessary to keep your pipeline full with warm leads you can nurture and close.

-Let’s take a closer look at 18 proven tactics to generate commercial real estate leads today.
+Let’s take a closer look at 20 tactics and ideas to help with your commercial real estate prospecting and lead generation.

 ProspectNow has a predictive algorithm that helps you identify properties that are most likely to be listed for sale in the next 12 months.
 The way the algorithm works is it looks at hundreds of data points each week on properties that are actually selling and then they apply the characteristics of properties that just sold to properties that have yet to sell.

 Property Shark offers property reports for both the commercial and residential sectors in New York and it can help determine when the property was developed, who owns it, its exact characteristics, up-to-date sales history, property value estimates, information about current zoning, air rights, and more.

 There are some great commercial real estate data sources available that provide information about ownership, transactions, and investment opportunities.
 Here’s a few sources you can use to find potential prospects:

 Real Capital Analytics allows you to identify potential investment opportunities by targeting properties that meet specific detailed criteria to help you find firms which could be potential joint venture partners.

 Reonomy is a commercial real estate data platform that facilitates prospecting processes for CRE professionals and uncovers ownership information for over 49M commercial properties in the U.S. Reonomy sources its proprietary data